tuxerrante/llm-prompt-template/backend/microservice.md

 ✅ **This template must be reviewed and updated before merging new features.**

 ---
+### Source documentation
+Any original research paper, website, book.. to know as a pre-requisite for this work
+* TBD

+---
 ### Framework Stack

 * **Language & version**: `TBD` (e.g., Go 1.24, Python 3.13, Java 21).